THCa vs. THC: Differences in Potency, Side Effects & Benefits

 The 2018 Farm Bill made all hemp-derived cannabinoids federally legal.
 Hemp is defined as cannabis containing 0.3% THC or less, by dry weight.

-However, delta 9 THC has been made illegal in some states.
+However, THC has been made illegal in some states.
 The legality of THCa isn’t as clear, but if THC is illegal in your state, THCa likely is, too (and vice versa if THC is legal).

-States Where Delta-9 is Legal
+States Where Hemp-Derived THC is Legal

 • Alabama